rozbb/draft-waict-transparency/waict-signalling.md

 ## Preload Dictionary

+(TODO: This idea is very tentative.
+Kill this section if it is not feasible)

 Clients have to know to expect the extension, otherwise a site can just delete the extension without cooldown.
 So any extension ecosystem will have to maintain its own preload list.
 Equivalently, the transparency preload list can associate every entry with a hash.
 A site includes (the hash of) all their enabled extensions in this **transparency preload dictionary**, to ensure clients enforce these extensions.

 ## Extension Endpoints